Where Can Americans Travel Right Now? A Country-by-country Guide

 Saint Lucia has implemented a COVID-19 certificate for hotels, requiring them to meet more than a dozen criteria for sanitization protocols, social distancing, and more.

 Visitors to St. Vincent and the Grenadines have to complete a pre-arrival form, which can be accessed online, according to the U.S. Embassy in Barbados.
-Travelers also need to show a negative COVID-19 test taken within 72 hours of arrival as well as get re-tested upon arrival.
+Travelers from the U.S. also need to show a negative COVID-19 PCR test taken within 72 hours of arrival as well as get re-tested upon arrival.
 Travelers will then need to complete a 14-day mandatory quarantine in a Tourism Authority/Ministry of Health, Wellness, and the Environment approved hotel.
 Visitors must have a fully-paid reservation in advance.
 Visitors will then be re-tested again between days four and seven of their quarantine.

 On Aug.
 1, flights between the U.S. and Sint Maarten resumed with travelers having to fill out an online immigration card prior to travel, according to the U.S. Consulate General in Curacao.
-Travelers must also present a negative COVID-19 test taken within 72 hours of arrival.
+Travelers must also present a negative COVID-19 PCR test taken within 120 hours of arrival.

 The suspension on international flights to Tanzania has been lifted, according to the U.S. Embassy in Tanzania, and travelers are expected to fill out a Health Surveillance Form on the plane.